bjartek/aether/README.md

 - iteration 4: <https://asciinema.org/a/U6cj7zVq9998NBOeu3ZlD3Ryz> execute
 - iteration 5: <https://asciinema.org/a/4XBuCXmxXcenpYpmGR7uSFApd> save interactions

-## How to
+## Install

-- go build the binary, or install it with go install
+It is currently not possible to install aether with go install because we use my fork of flow-evm-gateway since some issues are not solved yet.

+- check out this project
+- run `go install`
 - navigate to a folder with flow.json
 - run `aether`

 ### Command Line Options

+Most of aether is configured using a configuration file

 ```bash
 # Run with default settings